Kyuuhachi/Inevitable-Zero/README.md

 Start of chapter 4.
 </details>

+I haven't figured out if it's possible to change the detective rank milestones, so since this mod adds a total of 14 extra DP, those are somewhat easier to reach.

 It also contains a small number of other patches:

 <details><summary>Some exclamations from Fran when she calls</summary>